Stephen Hetherington: Puppeteer

 In the four years (1977 to 1980) that he studied at the University of Sydney, Hetherington not only operated marionettes part-time in his father's special, highly successful dental health programme for children ("Smiley's Good Teeth Puppet Theatre"), but also spoke to the children before and after each show.
-His part in this programme ceased when he went to Oxford to continue his studies.
+His part in this programme ceased when left Australia, and went to Oxford to continue his studies.

 Author

 His first four publications were written while he was still a student; the first two (Hetherington, 1983a; 1984a), written as an undergraduate student, were derived from papers written for his Honours-year coursework at the University of Sydney, and the other two (Hetherington, 1984b; 1988) were written as a post-graduate student during his time at the University of Pittsburgh.

-He became a well-respected, prolific author in a wide range of philosophical domains, especially epistemology:
+He became a well-respected prolific author in a wide range of philosophical domains, especially epistemology: